 The Best Things to Do in Tobermory

-Tobermory is a place to switch off, tune out, think, and to dream.
+Tobermory is a place to switch off, tune out, think and dream.
 But if you want a more structured itinerary for the day, here’s my pick of things to do in Tobermory.

 With its houses coloured like a box of children’s crayons, reflected in the harbour’s still water, it is one of the most attractive harbour towns that I have visited.
 Yet, despite its popularity, it manages to retain an air of calm and friendliness.